Another artist has created this:

 In History we are going to learn all about the Benin civilisation.
 We will look at the changes from ancient to modern day Benin.
 We will explore the ancient Benin culture and religion.
 We will explore the ancient Benin kings and why it was such a successful kingdom.
 We will examine the contrasts and influence of Britain.
 It's going to be fascinating!
 Benin knowledge organiser.

 In Science our topic is going to be 'Living things and their Habitats' in which we will learn about life cycles.
 Living things and their Habitats knowledge organiser.

 In French we are going to learn how we might get to know someone by speaking French.
 We will learn how to:

-In music we will look at the Anthology of Fantastic Zoology - Sprite; A Bao A Qu by Mason Bates which was inspired by the 'Book of Imaginary Beings' by Jorge Luis Borges.
-We will create art-work, poetry and music inspired by a piece of orchestral music, play and perform in ensemble contexts (using voices and musical instruments), improvise and compose music for a range of purposes.
+In Music we will look at the Anthology of Fantastic Zoology - Sprite; A Bao A Qu by Mason Bates which was inspired by the 'Book of Imaginary Beings' by Jorge Luis Borges.
+We will create art-work, poetry and music inspired by a piece of orchestral music.

 Children in year 5 and 6 will receive their homework on Mondays and this is expected to be returned to school on Fridays.
 Children are expected to read to an adult five times per week in order to 'strive-for-5'.
 Please record reading within planners.